Heat :

 1. Heat capacity is the amount of heat energy required to raise the temperature of the entire body by $1^{\circ}C$.

-2. Heat capacity depends both on the nature of the substance and the mass of the body.
-As the mass of the body increases the heat capacity of the body also increases.
+2. Heat capacity depends on both the nature of the substance and the mass of the body.
+As the mass of the body increases, the heat capacity of the body also increases.

 3. Heat capacity